 In 2011, a JavaScript API called WebQL was launched, which made it possible to render high-performance 2D and 3D graphics in a web browser.
 Wallace, who had previously worked on building and programming drones, convinced Field to move away from the plan and work on WebQL-related products instead.
 According to Field, the primary reasons that Wallace used to convince him to move away from drones included the fact hardware involved long debug cycles, that drones were a space with regulatory risk, and that many drone product ideas implied potential violations of privacy.

-The duo therefore pivoted to the idea of having real-time graphics in a browser, which was inspired by a 3-D demo of a ball floating in water that Wallace had built previously.
+The duo therefore pivoted to the idea of having real-time graphics in a browser, which was inspired by a 3D demo of a ball floating in water that Wallace had built previously.
 Field and Wallace extended the idea and experimented with building a “Photoshop in the browser”, incorporating tools such as poisson blending, image cutting, and a photo editor into a consumer application.
-In this initial period, the team received a negative response from an investor in a potential seed round who passed due to a perceived lack of focus, telling them “I just don’t think you know what you’re doing yet.”
+In this initial period, the team received a negative response from an investor in a potential seed round who passed due to a perceived lack of focus, telling them, “I just don’t think you know what you’re doing yet.”

-In response, the team decided to focus on interface design, removing other features such as animation, photo editing, and 3-D design from the product scope.
+In response, the team decided to focus on interface design, removing other features such as animation, photo editing, and 3D design from the product scope.
 They coalesced around a new vision which remains Figma’s focus: “to make design accessible to all”.
-Since graphic processing capability had become possible on the web, Figma chose to build its product as a web-based model.
+Since graphic processing capability had become possible on the web, Figma chose to build a web-based product.
 In 2013, Field and Wallace raised a $3.9 million seed round led by Index Ventures.
 They used this round to grow the team to 18 employees, at which point they raised a $14 million Series A led by Greylock Partners.
 Figma launched a closed beta product in 2015 after this Series A, and then publicly released its flagship design editor product in 2016.

 To attract users, Figma initially focused on individual designers, trying to get them on board for side projects even before they incorporated the software into their daily work.
 The product was initially free, only adding a paid tier two years after its launch.
 As Claire Butler, Figma’s first marketing hire, put it: